nikita-mirchandani/ConsultancyApp/README.md

 # ConsultancyApp
---> Internship project at Sannibh Technology vadodara
+**Internship project at Sannibh Technology (vadodara).This project is an application developed using Android and PHP.
+The main reason of existence for this application is to provide an admin panel for the consultancy app.

 ### About
 <b>Purpose :</b>